"This an exhibit you might be interested in

 .
 Wow.
 And then, “artists who have transcended the ancient East-West divide express a vision of spirituality and the sacredness of everyday things.”

-In spite of a question about pulling such a thing off, just the mention of it was exciting.
+In spite of an immediate question about the likelihood of any exhibit pulling off such a sublime vision, just the mention of it was exciting.

 How Things Sometimes Add Up